rgl/rpi4-uefi-ipxe/README.md

 Alternatively, use the `rpi4-uefi-ipxe.zip` file to manually create the sd-card.

-Find which device was allocated for the sd-card that will store the uefi firmware:
+Find which device was allocated for the sd-card that will store the UEFI firmware:

 ```bash
 lsblk -o KNAME,SIZE,TRAN,FSTYPE,UUID,LABEL,MODEL,SERIAL